Davidyang117/paychains-program-library/governance/README.md

 It can also control upgrades of itself and other programs through democratic means.

-In the simplest form the program can be used for Multisig control over a shared wallet (treasury account) or as a Mutlisig upgrade authority for Solana programs
+In the simplest form the program can be used for Multisig control over a shared wallet (treasury account) or as a Mutlisig upgrade authority for PayChains programs

 ## Architecture